UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/howto.md

 If you experience difficulties with your login, please make sure that you are typing your UCL user ID and your password correctly.
 If you have recently updated your password, it takes some hours to propagate to all UCL systems.

-If you still cannot get access but can access other UCL services like Socrates, please contact us on rc-support@ucl.ac.uk.
+If you still cannot get access but can access other UCL services like the SSH Gateway, please contact us on rc-support@ucl.ac.uk.
 Your account may have expired, or you may have gone over quota.

 If you cannot access anything, please see UCL MyAccount - you may need to request a password reset from the [Service Desk](https://www.ucl.ac.uk/isd/help-support).